nephlm/gnosis2/docs/source/hero_creation/edges.md

 These Blueprints influence the Pain Pool, usually reducing it by either dice or a set number.

-* During a particular type of challenge a Hero may spend a favor and reduce the pain pool by 1 die.
+* During a particular type of challenge a Hero may spend a Favor and reduce the pain pool by 1 die.
 This persists for the remainder of the challenge.
 This may only be done once per challenge and cannot reduce the pain pool below 3 dice.
-* During a particular type of challenge a Hero may spend a one or more favor and reduce the pain pool by 1 on the pain pool's next roll for each Favor spent.
+* During a particular type of challenge a Hero may spend a one or more Favor and reduce the pain pool by 1 on the pain pool's next roll for each Favor spent.